pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Build your sdist and wheel distributions|✅| Flit can be used to build your packages sdist and wheel distributions.
 ```

-NOTE: _If you are using the most current version of pip, it supports both a symlink approach `flit install -s` and `pip install -e .`_
+NOTE: _If you are using the most current version of pip, it supports both a symlink approach `flit install -s` and `python -m pip install -e .`_

 ```{admonition} Learn more about flit
 * [Why use flit?](https://flit.pypa.io/en/stable/rationale.html)